SweetBreadLaRosa/Shohoku-Map-Udacity-Project/README.md

 underneath.
 * Basically a user a variety of actions to choose from, all actions for learning more data about a certain location.

+### HOW TO USE LOCALLY:
+* Download or Clone this repository
+* Open project and navigate to the index.html
+* Open index.html in any browser you prefer to launch the application